juliafeec/tmdb/README.md

 + **Accuracy**:
 	Accuracy is not a good metric for multi-label classification problem, since the `accuracy_rate()` in `sklearn` will measure the subset accuracy in this case, and only an exact match will be counted as a 1.

+*Note: If you cannot edit or execute some cells, please go to the nbextensions setting page and enable the "Freeze" extension to be able to unfreeze those cells.*